SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Introduction

-Having established such high-quality datasets, we apply the CPT-SFT integration strategy on a general-purpose LLM -- Qwen2~\cite{qwen2} and obtain \model~in two scales: a 7B (full parameter training) and a 4-bit quantized 72B (QLoRA~\cite{qlora} parameter-efficient training) model.
+Having established such high-quality datasets, we apply the CPT-SFT integration strategy on a general-purpose LLM -- Qwen2.5~\citep{qwen2.5} and obtain \model~of two scales: 7B and 14B.
 Evaluations on benchmarks of scientific literature understanding demonstrate the effectiveness of our strategy.
-We observe promising performance enhancements, with an average improvement of 3.6\% on SciAssess~\cite{SciAssess} and 10.1\% on SciRIFF~\cite{SciRIFF}, compared to the leading LLMs under 15B parameters.
-Notably, SciLitLLM-7B even outperforms Llama3 and Qwen2 with 70B parameters on SciRIFF.
-Additionally, \model-72B, with QLoRA training, achieves leading results on both benchmarks, surpassing other open-source LLMs.
+We observe promising performance enhancements, with an average improvement of 4.0\% on SciAssess~\citep{SciAssess} and 10.1\% on SciRIFF~\citep{SciRIFF}, compared to the leading LLMs under 10B parameters.
+Notably, SciLitLLM-7B even outperforms Llama3.1 and Qwen2.5 with 70B parameters on SciRIFF.
+Additionally, SciLitLLM-14B achieves leading results on both benchmarks, surpassing other open-source LLMs.
 Further ablation studies demonstrate the effectiveness of each module in our pipeline.

-In summary, our contributions are threefold: \begin{itemize}[leftmargin=*] \item We devise an effective and comprehensive pipeline to adapt general LLMs to a specific domain -- scientific literature understanding.
+In summary, our contributions are threefold: (1) We devise an effective and comprehensive pipeline to adapt general LLMs to a specific domain -- scientific literature understanding.
 It combines continual pre-training (CPT) and supervised fine-tuning (SFT), to enhance scientific knowledge base and instruction-following capabilities for specialized domain tasks.

-\item We propose a novel domain instruction synthesis method to curate instructions for scientific literature understanding, resulting in a new dataset -- \textbf{\data~}.

-\item \textbf{\model}, trained through the proposed pipeline, outperforms leading open-source LLMs on scientific literature understanding.
-It has been deployed in real-world application scenarios and has demonstrated promising performance.
-Code and data will be released after administrative procedure. \end{itemize}
+(2) We propose a novel domain instruction synthesis method to curate instructions for scientific literature understanding, resulting in a new dataset -- \data.
+(3) \model, trained through the proposed pipeline, outperforms leading open-source LLMs on scientific literature understanding.